FelixCriollo/3.5-Bookmark-landing-page/README.md

 # Welcome! 👋

 - In this project i use vanilla js sass and bootstrap.
 Also mobile first
-- For be honestly i use bootstrap for the accordion but then i use them in the mayor on mobile view
+- For be honestly i use bootstrap only for the accordion and maybe for the container and little more
 - Sorry for the rare code

 # Desktop design